Size Head-body: 61-97 cm; tail: 50-84 cm

 Binturongs may spend up to half the day resting.

-Binturongs are ‘arrhythmic’, which means they are active both day and night.
+Binturongs are ‘arrhythmic’, which means there is no pattern or rhythm to their activity, so they are active at random times of the day and night.